 Xie Xie means Thank You

-Gong Xi Fa Cai means Happy Chinese New Year
+Gong Xi Fa Cai means Happy Lunar New Year

 The traditional diet in China contains low amounts of protein such as meats or dairy products.
 Many Chinese dishes are vegetable and soya based.
 Chinese often eat/drink soup for breakfast and rice based dishes are eaten throughout the day.